 We also invest in relational coaching and peacemaking in the Middle East but don’t publicize the identities of our partners there.

 Through these and other partners, we have contributed hundreds of thousands of dollars to help people and organizations share Jesus’ love and healing, on both an individual and community scale.
-To learn more or get involved, please contact email@example.com.
+To learn more or get involved in our partnerships – as one who gives, one who prays, or one who goes, please contact email@example.com.